Home

 Birth Doula Services

-I provide a no-obligation meeting in order for you and me to get to know each other and see if my experience is a match with your needs.
+I provide a no-obligation meeting in order for us to get to know each other and see if my experience is a match with your needs.
 Giving birth is an intimate event and I encourage you to interview more than one doula and take plenty of time to consider who you feel most comfortable with.

-When you hire me for my services, we will meet twice before your birth to review your birth plans.
-I am available by phone from the time you contract my doula services, and you may call me for any reason!
+When you hire me for my services, we will meet once before your birth to review your birth plans.
+I am available by phone from the time you contract my doula services, and you may call me for any reason.
 I will arrive at whatever point in labor you wish and will stay with you throughout your labor until you and your new family are comfortable and wish for private time.
-After your birth, I will call you within a day or two to set up a postpartum meeting.
+After your birth, I will call you within a few days to set up a postpartum meeting.
 At this meeting, we can discuss the birth and how you are doing with your new baby.

 Backup doulas: